wajeht/commit/README.md

 # 📖 Usage

-You must have `jq`, `git`, `tail`, `sed`, and `curl` installed on your system.
-If you're a developer, you probably already have them installed.
-For those who need to install these tools, here are the commands for different operating systems:
+Ensure you have `jq`, `git`, `tail`, `sed`, and `curl` installed on your system.
+Most developers will already have these tools, but if you need to install them, use the following commands for your operating system:

 ```bash
 # macOS